rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 ## 2.9  Key Broker Service

 The Key Broker Service is effectively a policy compliance engine.
-Its job is to manage key transfer requests for encrypted images, releasing keys only to servers that meet policy requirements.
+Its job is to manage key transfer requests, releasing keys only to servers that meet policy requirements.
 The Key Broker registers one or more SAML signing certificates from any Verification Services that it will trust.
 When a key transfer request is received, the request includes a trust attestation report signed by the Verification Service.
 If the signature matches a registered SAML key, the Broker will then look at the actual report to ensure the server requesting the key matches the image policy (currently only overall system trust is supported as a policy requirement).
 If the report indicates the policy requirements are met, the image decryption key is wrapped using a public key unique to the TPM of the host that was attested in the report, such that only the host that was attested can unseal the decryption key and gain access to the image.